broken-helix/card-game/README.md

 #### *Dealing Hands:*

 * When the player selects to play the game, a shuffled dictionary of 52 cards is created, with each card containing a key of the card symbol and suit and a value.
-The computer and player are then given two cards from pack of cards.<br><br>
+The computer and player are then given two cards from the pack of cards.<br><br>
 * The player will only be shown one of the computer cards and will not be told the computer starting score.
 The player will be told what both of their cards are.<br><br>
 * If the player is dealt two Aces, which would give the player a score of 22, the cards are checked and one of the Ace values is changed from 11 points to 1 point before the player is told their current score.<br><br>
 * If the player has 21 points at this stage, a message is displayed to inform the player that they have Blackjack and play switches to the computer.<br><br>